The Healing Powers of Travel & Connection

 How has writing your memoir impacted or changed your life?

-I am sure for many writers, the released of a book is the end of a big project.
-For me it is end of a significant entire chapter of my life, of devastating loss, of being lost, of leaning into grief and going on a journey that completely rewired my brain and changed the way i see the world and myself.
+I am sure for many writers, the release of a book is the end of a big project.
+For me it is end of a significant entire chapter of my life, of devastating loss, of being lost, of leaning into grief and going on a amazing journey.
+That journey completely rewired my brain and changed the way I see the world and my place in it.

 Author Links: GoodReads | Instagram | Website